-This paper introduces the concept of realistic real-time accessibility based on space-time prism (STP) to address the overestimations in the traditional measures.
+This paper provides a scalable time geography approach to measure the reliability of transit accessibility with very large datasets and investigate its implications on social equity.
+We introduce the concept of realistic real-time accessibility based on the STP to address the overestimation of accessibility in traditional measures with unrealistic assumptions.
 The realistic real-time accessibility is calculated based on real-time data and users’ ability to act on the conditions when they occurred, not retrospectively.
 We also introduce schedule- and retrospective-based measures’ accessibility unreliability as the deviation of the accessibility measure from the realistic accessibility.
-This measure represents the difference between the expected potential path area (PPA) and the actual or realized PPA based on realistic system performance, given the same time budget and departure time.
+This measure represents the difference between the expected potential path area (PPA), the spatial footprint of the STP, and the actual or realized PPA based on realistic system performance given the same time budget and departure time.
 The aggregate version of this measure can also show the consistency and reliability of the transit service; this is vital for administrative and planning purposes.
 We use schedule and real-time vehicle location data to calculate and compare STPs based on schedule, retrospective, and realistic real-time accessibility assumptions.
-We illustrate these measures using GTFS data from the Central Ohio Transit Authority (COTA) bus system, a public transit agency in Columbus Ohio.
+We illustrate these measures using GTFS data from the Central Ohio Transit Authority (COTA) bus system, a public transit agency in Columbus, Ohio, USA.
 The analyses focus on the spatial and temporal patterns in different levels from 2018 -2019 across Columbus.

-This paper provides a scalable time geography approach to measure the reliability of transit accessibility with very large datasets and investigate its implications on social equity.
-The next section of the paper will discuss the background of space-time prism, transit accessibility, and the unreliability issue of accessibility measures.
+The next section of the paper discusses the background of space-time prism, transit accessibility, and the unreliability issue of accessibility measures.

 Background